Skype for Business inbound Ringtone

 Once you have set up the translation, you need to find your incoming route.

-from your provider, and edit it.
+We have multiple SIP trunks on this one, from two different providers.
+Select the one from your provider, and edit it.
 In there you'll see the option to select your message translation.
 Click on the picture to see a larger version.

 Once you apply it, you should see a change in behaviour on the inbound calls.
-An example from
+An example from before the change is shown below - you'll see the 183 conversation.

 After you implement the change, you'll see we send the 180 Ringing.
 This is causing the service provider to deliver the ringback to the calling party.